Strategies For Modern Marketing Agencies to Thrive Even In Today’s Digital Era

 And to our surprise, all of these are a byproduct of digital.

 I think this is one of the biggest change in the world of marketing agencies.
 And they need to adapt the change in order to prove their value.

-So let’s talk about the strategies modern marketing agencies follow to thrive in the industry.
+So let’s talk about the growth strategies and tips, modern marketing agencies can follow to thrive in the industry.

 Blend Art & Technology Together

 From the beginning, I kept saying it's not the technology that's going to entertain audiences, it's the story.
 When you go and see a really great live-action film, you don't walk out and say that the new Panavision camera was… Click To Tweet

 From the beginning, I kept saying it’s not the technology that’s going to entertain audiences, it’s the story.
 When you go and see a really great live-action film, you don’t walk out and say that the new Panavision camera was staggering, it made the film so good.
 A computer is a tool, and it’s in the service of the story. -John Lasseter (Pixar)